Sadayam: Plot

-Sathyan is a ‘bastard’ who is bullied and abused in his childhood by the people around him until he is rescued by a priest who realizes that the kid is a talented artist.
+Sathyan is a fatherless child who is bullied and abused in his childhood by the people around him until he is rescued by a priest who realizes that the kid is a talented artist.
 Under the aegis of Father, Sathyan becomes a painter who makes a living by painting sign boards and hoardings.
-As part of one of his assignments, he takes a rented house in Kozhikode next to a house of ill-virtue where Jaya and her two young sisters live with their aunts.
-They have no future to look forward to and it is only a matter of time when the aunts get them to carry out prostitution.
+As part of one of his assignments, he takes a rented house in Kozhikode next to a house of ill-virtue where Jaya and her two young sisters live with their stepmom.
+They have no future to look forward to and it is only a matter of time when the stepmom get them to carry out prostitution.

 He helps the kids in their education and gets Jaya a job in the company in which he's working.
 Sathyan likes Jaya and wishes to marry her and settle down in life but destiny has other ideas; circumstances force her to end up as a prostitute and there are signs that her sisters will sink in the same quagmire later.
 In a moment of extreme paranoia, Sathyan kills the two girls in a bid to save them from prostitution and eventually both the guys responsible for her state.

-The film then cuts back to the present as Sathyan wants to live on a fresh slate.
+All this was narrated in Sathyan's flashbacks and after that, the film cuts back to the present as Sathyan now wants to live on a fresh slate.

-In the end, Sathyan is hanged to death, followed by his funeral.
+We then see the climax in which Sathyan is escorted to the gallows with his hands tied and his head covered in a black cloth and then he's hanged to death on that night at 5 AM.
+The film ends sad as Jaya weeps over Sathyan's dead body that morning.